‘Contagion’ risk if UK university goes under, warns report

 “Action is required to both protect students and to ensure that the reputation of the higher education sector is safeguarded.”

-The report calls for a three-stage process that it says would foster a more robust approach towards risk management, including a “rebalancing” of the Office for Students (OfS).
+The report calls for a three-stage process, which it says would foster a more robust approach towards risk management, including a “rebalancing” of the Office for Students (OfS).

 Underpinned by a new statutory direction from the secretary of state for education, this would allow the English sector regulator to take a more proactive approach to managing and forecasting financial risk, the report says.